metabase/metabase/docs/users-guide/sql-snippets.md

 From the SQL Snippets menu, you can:

 - **Preview snippets**.
 Click on the down arrow to the right of a snippet to see a preview of its SQL code.
 There's also an option to edit the snippet.
-- **Insert a snippet at point**.
-Click on a snippet to insert it into your query at the current cursor point.
+- **Insert a snippet**.
+Click on a snippet's name to insert it into your query at the cursor's current location.
 - [**Edit a snippet**](#editing-snippets).
 You can change a snippet's name, description and code.
 - [**Archive and unarchive a snippet**](#archived-snippets).
 From the Edit modal, you can archive a snippet, which removes the snippet from the snippet menu and autocomplete options in the SQL editor.